A work-based curatorial training and museum awareness programme aimed at volunteers from our community.

 - To be the start of a credible alternative pathway into museum work in a region where time and cost of travel is one of the most significant barriers to participation.

-Citizen Curators is provided by Cornwall Museums Partnership and led by Tehmina Goskar of the Curatorial Research Centre, in a collaboration with seven museums in Cornwall (Wheal Martyn Clay Works, near St Austell, Cornwall’s Regimental Museum, Bodmin, Royal Cornwall Museum, Truro, Falmouth Art Gallery, Museum of Cornish Life, Helston, Penlee House Gallery and Museum, Penzance and Telegraph Museum Porthcurno).
-The three-year programme is funded by the Museums Association’s Esmée Fairbairn Collections Fund 2018-21.
+Citizen Curators was provided by Cornwall Museums Partnership and led by Tehmina Goskar of the Curatorial Research Centre, in a collaboration with seven museums (Wheal Martyn Clay Works, near St Austell, Bodmin Keep, Royal Cornwall Museum, Truro, Falmouth Art Gallery, Museum of Cornish Life, Helston, Penlee House Gallery and Museum, Penzance and PK Porthcurno: Museum of Global Communications).
+The three-year programme was funded by the Museums Association’s Esmée Fairbairn Collections Fund 2018-21.

 Citizen Curators was the first programme we developed based on our unique competency model that develop’s an individual’s abilities and confidence in five key areas.